 I talked with a friend who pushed me to start blogging.
 I did a lot of reading.
 Tom Peters, Seth Godin, Keith Ferrazzi, and Penelope Trunk were early inspirations.
 I wrote 5 times a week, for 3 years!
 (I had a lot to say!)

-Beyond just writing my own post, all the bloggers said you were supposed to leave comments on other blogs.
+Beyond writing my own articles, I was told by experts that you were supposed to leave comments on other blogs.
 And as I found more blogs within the job search and career space, I began to leave comments.
 It was around this same time, someone recommended Twitter.
 So I opened my account and began following people.
 Every morning after I wrote my blog post, I would skim my Twitter feed, share interesting articles as well as my own.

-I did all this while I was working a full time job.
-I had 2 kids under the age of kindergarten, and a husband who was unemployed for a couple of years then worked the night shift.
+I did all this before 7am (while I was working a full-time job).
+I had 2 kids under the age of 5, and a husband who worked the night shift.

 I’m an introvert and have pretty good listening skills when I want to.
 Listening is so important to building your brand and online reputation.